rodmatias/Portfolio/README.md

 ## Project Overview

+1. Data Exploration
-Frequent itemsets list creation in order to respond to the following questions:
+2. Used the APRIORI algorithm to get frequent itemsets in order to respond to the following questions:

   1. What are the main types of consumer behavior in the business?
   2. Which types of products should have an extended amount of product offerings?
   3. Which types of products can be seen as substitutes?
   4. Which items are complementary?

 Filtering those itemsets by confidence, support and lift